-The students will be usie to CEO1 Recognize school functioning in terms of organization of co-curricular activities atschool for holistic development of learners Explain the role and responsibilities of a school teacher.
-CEO2 Explain the fole and responsionnies of a school teacher.
-CEO3 reflect on the problems faced by the teachers in continuous and comprehensive evaluation.
-CEOA organize co-curricular activities under the supervision of school teacher CEO4
+The students will be usie to CEOA Recognize school functioning in terms of organization of co-curricular CEO1 activities atschool for holistic development of learners Explain the role and responsibilities of a school teacher.
+CEO2 CEOS reflect on the problems faced by the teachers in continuous and comprehensive CEO3 evaluation. organize co-curricular activities under the supervision of school teacher CEO4